Resultant: Computation

-Theoretically, the resultant could be computed by using the formula expressing it as a product of roots differences.
-However, as the roots may generally not be computed exactly, such an algorithm would be inefficient and numerically unstable.
-As the resultant is a symmetric function of the roots of each polynomial, it could also be computed by using the fundamental theorem of symmetric polynomials, but this would be highly inefficient.

-As the resultant is the determinant of the Sylvester matrix (and of the Bézout matrix), it may be computed by using any algorithm for computing determinants.
-This needs $O(n^3)$ arithmetic operations.
-As algorithms are known with a better complexity (see below), this method is not used in practice.
+Naively, the resultant could be computed by using the formula expressing it as a product of root differences (with roots computed via Newton's method), but such an algorithm would be inefficient and numerically unstable.
+As the resultant is a symmetric function of the roots of each polynomial, it could also be expressed in terms of the coefficients of $A(x), B(x)$ by using the fundamental theorem of symmetric polynomials, but this would be highly inefficient.
+As the resultant is the determinant of the Sylvester matrix (and of the Bézout matrix), it may be computed using any algorithm for computing determinants.
+This needs $O(n^3)$ arithmetic operations, where $n=d+e$, but the more efficient methods below are preferred in practice.

-It follows from that the computation of a resultant is strongly related to the Euclidean algorithm for polynomials.
-This shows that the computation of the resultant of two polynomials of degrees d and e may be done in $O(de)$ arithmetic operations in the field of coefficients.

-However, when the coefficients are integers, rational numbers or polynomials, these arithmetic operations imply a number of GCD computations of coefficients which is of the same order and make the algorithm inefficient.
+Using the described above, the computation of a resultant can be done by a small augmentation of the Euclidean algorithm for polynomials, using only $O(de)$ arithmetic operations in the field of coefficients.
+However, when the coefficients are integers, rational numbers or polynomials, these arithmetic operations imply a number of GCD computations of coefficients which make the algorithm inefficient.

-The subresultant pseudo-remainder sequences were introduced to solve this problem and avoid any fraction and any GCD computation of coefficients.
-A more efficient algorithm is obtained by using the good behavior of the resultant under a ring homomorphism on the coefficients: to compute a resultant of two polynomials with integer coefficients, one computes their resultants modulo sufficiently many prime numbers and then reconstructs the result with the Chinese remainder theorem.
+The subresultant pseudo-remainder sequences were introduced to solve this problem and avoid any fraction or GCD computations with coefficients.

+A more efficient algorithm is obtained by using the good behavior of the resultant under a ring homomorphism on the coefficients: to compute a resultant of two polynomials with integer coefficients, one computes their resultants modulo sufficiently many prime numbers and then reconstructs the integer value with the Chinese remainder theorem.

 The use of fast multiplication of integers and polynomials allows algorithms for resultants and greatest common divisors that have a better time complexity, which is of the order of the complexity of the multiplication, multiplied by the logarithm of the size of the input ($\log(s(d+e)),$ where s is an upper bound of the number of digits of the input polynomials).